Location Analysis: Peterborough-Stamford Wild Hunt - Part Five

 Lady K'awiil Ajaw on the tools.
 Source: Lady Kʼawiil Ajaw - Wikipedia

 In this image, Lady K'awiil Ajaw's war-like soul is indicated by what is cowering beneath her soles.
-She's standing on a couple of bound opponents with two more kneeling at their sides.
+She's standing on a couple of bound opponents with two more kneeling by their sides.

 But it's what else lies beneath Ajaw's soles that should catch the coincidence theorist's attention.